 10-Ball is a call-shot game played with a cue-ball and 10 object balls numbered 1 thru 10.
 You shoot the balls in ascending numerical order.
 The 10-ball is the game winning ball.
-Each shot must be called.
-A player wins the game when he/she legally pockets the 10-ball in a called pocket.
+The object of the game is to pocket the 10-ball.